 You may know the famous beginning to Anna Karenina: “All happy families are alike; each unhappy family is unhappy in its own way.”
 Perhaps this is true of workplaces as well.
 If you’ve spent any amount of time working with other humans, you’ve likely witnessed an almost infinite array of behaviors that sap resources and contribute to dysfunction.

-This is the argument in a new ebook by Mark Scullard, Ph.D., who is an organizational psychologist and has been leading research and product innovation at Wiley for 16 years.
-In The Invisible Drain on Your Company’s Culture (PDF), Scullard discusses insecurity not just as passing self-doubt, but as a fundamental and life-long conflict inside of us all.
+This is the argument in an eBook by Mark Scullard, PhD, who is an organizational psychologist and has been leading research and product innovation at Wiley since 2003.
+In The Invisible Drain on Your Company’s Culture (PDF), Scullard discusses insecurity not just as passing self-doubt, but as a fundamental and lifelong conflict inside of us all.
 “Am I a good person?
 Am I valuable?”
 These fears are central to how we perceive ourselves, but so weighty that we push them aside in order to get through our days.

 You struggle with insecurity.
 I struggle with insecurity.
 Beyoncé and the Dalai Lama struggle with insecurity.
 “Insecurity,” Scullard writes, “is the human condition.”
 It’s so pervasive that it actually becomes as invisible to us as water to fish.